With seafaring ancestors in her maternal line, Liz gives them credit for her lifelong fascination with boats and water.

 How Boat Plumbing Differs

-Boat plumbing differs from household plumbing, and even to some extent from that aboard an RV.
+Boat plumbing differs from household plumbing, and even to some extent from that aboard a recreational vehicle (RV).
 Many articles have been written about plumbing in a house with regard to fixing problems and general maintenance, and a few have addressed the RV'ers.

 Boats, however, are yet another "animal."
 Aboard a boat large enough to have cooking, bathing and toilet facilities, there are 3 different ways the plumbing is handled and routed, and 3 different ways used for dealing with waste water.

 Fresh Water Storage Tank